codealchemist/espruino-workshop/README.md

 https://www.silabs.com/documents/public/software/Mac_OSX_VCP_Driver.zip

-On OSX you can also try installing with caskroom:
+On OSX you can also try installing with cask:

 `brew cask install silicon-labs-vcp-driver`